kenahoo/RHadoop-Wiki/rmr.md

 If you use Globus Provision, check out this https://github.com/nbest937/gp-rhadoop (very alpha as of this edit), courtesy nbest.

+### rmr talk
+Come meet the devs!
+Instead of an IRC channel, we are going to use a Google Hangout.
+Go to this [calendar](https://www.google.com/calendar/selfsched?sstoken=UU1Dc1pfaW1zVG9FfGRlZmF1bHR8Y2RmZGFiNjUyYWQ4YWU0MWIxYzQ5ZjQwMjU4NmYxNjE) and click on one of the available slots (if you get a slot you can stay for the whole hour containing that slot, it's just a way to limit the number of people).
+So if you get 9:xx through 9:yy the talk will last from 9 to 10).
+Be sure you have a Google+ account.
+A headset and webcam are recommended.
+When it's time for the hangout, check +Antonio Piccolboni, I will publish the hangout URL before the talk starts (unfortunately, it's impossible to reserve a URL).
+We are all learning this medium as we go, so please arm yourself with patience.

 ## Contents

 * [[Changelog]]